Why it’s Worth Investing in Antique Jewellery

 What to consider before investing in antique jewellery

-Buying pieces of jewellery without thinking about the journey they’ve made, or without considering the strengths and weaknesses of pieces from a certain time period, can mean that you miss a key piece of the investing puzzle.
+Buying pieces of jewellery without thinking about the journey they’ve made or the strengths and weaknesses of pieces from a specific period, can mean that you miss a key piece of the investing puzzle.
 Antique jewellery, fashion, and design trends are all linked, and keeping an eye on the progression of at least one adjacent industry can help you to figure out the trajectory of the others.

 ‘Everyone in this situation must pay close attention to fashion – it is largely this that will decide the financial value of what they have bought in the future’, writes Mark Hill, talking about how fashion and jewellery trends and value often go hand in hand.
 If done properly, antique jewellery can even act as a type of alternative investment.